obonaventure/cnp3/book/network/bgp.rst

    A simple Internet with peering relationships

 To understand the `customer->provider` relationship, let us consider the simple internetwork shown in the figure above.
 In this internetwork, `AS7` is a stub domain that is connected to one provider : `AS4`.
 The contract between `AS4` and `AS7` allows a host inside `AS7` to exchange packets with any host in the internetwork.
 To enable this exchange of packets, `AS7` must know a route towards any domain and all the domains of the internetwork must know a route via `AS4` that allows them to reach hosts inside `AS7`.
 From a routing perspective, the commercial contract between `AS7` and `AS4` leads to the following routes being exchanged :

  - over a `customer->provider` relationship, the `customer` domain advertises to its `provider`  all its routes and all the routes that it has learned from its own customers.
- - over a `provider->customer` relationship, the `provider` advertises all the routes that it knows to its `customer`
+ - over a `provider->customer` relationship, the `provider` advertises all the routes that it knows to its `customer`.

 The second rule ensures that the customer domain receives a route towards all destinations that are reachable via its provider.
 The first rule allows the routes of the customer domain to be distributed throughout the Internet.